 Chen Alexander – Maker of digital works of sound and image.

-Still more role models: (in no particular order) Sam Maloof, Constantin Brâncuși, Frank Oppenheimer, Carl Sagan, Bill Nye, George Hart, Salman Kahn, Neil DeGrasse Tyson, Cliff Stoll, Carlo Sequin, Richard Dawkins, Daniel Dennett, Harold Ableson+Gerald Sussman, Casey Reas+Ben Fry, Margaret Hamilton, Casey Neistat, John Cage, Piet Mondrian, Bruce Yeany, Destin Sandlin, Simon Pampena, Grant Sanderson, Gjon Mili, Pau Casals, Richard Feynman, Adam Savage, Robert Krulwich+Jad Abumrad, Oliver Sachs, Ira Glass, Phillip Glass, Malcolm Gladwell, They Might Be Giants, Walter Lewin, John Muir, Douglas Hofstader, Tom Lehrer, Jordan Peterson, Chris Palmer, Carlo Sequin, Yvon Chouinard, Norman Tuck, Theo Jensen, Ruth Asawa, Bridget Riley, Edward Wohl, Michael Kenna.
+Still more role models: (in no particular order) Sam Maloof, Constantin Brâncuși, Buckminster Fuller, Frank Oppenheimer, Carl Sagan, Harold Edgerton, Bill Nye, George Hart, Salman Kahn, Neil DeGrasse Tyson, Cliff Stoll, Richard Dawkins, Daniel Dennett, Harold Ableson+Gerald Sussman, Casey Reas+Ben Fry, Margaret Hamilton, Casey Neistat, John Cage, Piet Mondrian, Bruce Yeany, Destin Sandlin, Simon Pampena, Grant Sanderson, Gjon Mili, Pau Casals, Richard Feynman, Adam Savage, Robert Krulwich, Jad Abumrad, Oliver Sachs, Ira Glass, Phillip Glass, Malcolm Gladwell, They Might Be Giants, Walter Lewin, John Muir, Douglas Hofstader, Tom Lehrer, Jordan Peterson, Yvon Chouinard, Norman Tuck, Theo Jensen, Ruth Asawa, Bridget Riley, Edward Wohl, Michael Kenna.